 Submit to the court |

-Timely corrections and appropriate documentation are key to resolving a fix-it ticket effectively.
+Timely corrections and appropriate documentation are key to resolving a fix-it ticket effectively and maintaining a clean driving record, essential for avoiding license suspension and keeping insurance rates low.